 Claude Monet: The Founder of Impressionism

-The era of Impressionism marked the era of artists choosing to steer away from the picture-perfect depiction of landscapes and other subjects.
-The original founder of the word “Impressionism” was Monet, realized through one of his paintings titled, Impression, soleil levant (1872), meaning Impression, sunrise.
-In an attempt to revolt against the Salon, Monet and a group of his associates decided to host their own exhibition, dubbed the exhibition of the “rejects”, held in 1874.
+The era of Impressionism marked a new age of artists, who chose to steer away from the picture-perfect depiction of landscapes and other subjects.
+The original founder of the word “Impressionism” was Monet, which was realized through one of his paintings titled, Impression, Soleil Levant (1872), which translated to Impression, Sunrise.
+In an attempt to rebel against the Salon, Monet and a group fellow French Impressionists decided to host their own exhibition known as the exhibition of the “rejects”, which was held in 1874.

 Since his formative years, and like many of the greatest European masters, Monet had a keen interest in the arts, specifically in drawing and painting.